intrahealth/synthea-hiv/README.md

 ## Create patients directly from JAR for supporting IG test cases

 * Clone this repo
-* Change into this directory
+* Change dir into it.
 * Download the latest release of Synthea, which at this moment is:
 ```
 wget https://github.com/synthetichealth/synthea/releases/download/v2.7.0/synthea-with-dependencies.jar